mohitbgupta-tcw/quantkit/documentations/ASSETALLOCATION.md

 </details>

 ### Universe
-The first step is to define an appropriate trading universe of securities.
-Users have various options to designate this universe by incorporating different settings in the configuration file.
-Additionally, users can set a start and end date to run the universe.
+The initial step involves defining a suitable trading universe of securities.
+Users have a multitude of options to customize this universe by incorporating diverse settings within the configuration file.
+Furthermore, users can establish a start and end date for the trading universe, ensuring a tailored and targeted investment experience.

 - Backtesting Timeframe: Define the months for which universe data should be retrieved.